-Detailed results and analysis
+Detailed results

-For a detailed breakdown of our results in the EU Taxonomy tables, as set out in the Disclosure Delegated Act, please refer to our Responsible Business: Data Tables.
+For a detailed breakdown of our results in the EU Taxonomy tables, as set out in the Disclosure Delegated Act, please refer to our Responsible Business Report: Data Tables.

-We have followed the required calculation methodology as per the legislation for our KPIs.
+We have followed the required calculation methodology as per the legislation.